plabayo/rama/README.md

 With [Tower][tower] everything is a service.
 A service takes in a request and outputs either an error or a response.
 What the actual types for these request-response pairs are, is up to you and depend mostly on the layer it is used.

-In tower it is typical that a service wraps another service, as such all your services and middleware will stack on top of each other, like a... _tower_.
+In tower it is typical that a service wraps another service, called "layers", as such all your services and middleware will stack on top of each other, like a... _tower_.

+- if you are new to [Tower][tower] you can start learning how to use it by building your own tower middleware from scratch by following the guide at: <https://github.com/tower-rs/tower/blob/master/guides/building-a-middleware-from-scratch.md>;
+  - if you are not convinced on the usefulness of [Tower][tower] (and by the way nothing in Rama enforces you to even be aware of its existence) you perhaps read to [the "inventing your own Service trait" guide](https://tokio.rs/blog/2021-05-14-inventing-the-service-trait).

 ### Socks5 Proxy Example